-13.1.
 Investment objective and investment policy

-Raiffeisen 304 - ESG - Euro Corporates is a bond fund.
+Raiffeisen Added Value ESG 2028 is a bond fund.
 Its investment objective is, in particular, regular income.
 The fund promotes environmental/social characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 51 % of (non Taxonomy-aligned) sustainable investments with environmental/social objectives.
-At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), it exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
-To this end, at least 51 % of the fund assets are invested in euro-denominated corporate bonds.
-The bonds and money market instruments featured in the fund may be issued by sovereigns and/or supranational issuers as well as companies.
+At the individual stock level (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice), the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG (environmental, social, governance) criteria.
+To this end, at least 51 % of the fund assets are invested in bonds and/or money market instruments.
+By way of derogation from this, six months or less prior to the end of its term, the investment fund may also invest mainly in sight deposits and deposits at notice with terms not exceeding 12 months.
+These are not subject to the sustainability criteria of the investment strategy.
+The bonds and money market instruments featured in the fund may be issued by sovereigns and/or supranational issuers as well as companies, among others.
 The investment in individual securities excludes all investments in companies in the arms industry or in companies which substantially violate labor and human rights, or which generate their income from the production or mining of coal, or a substantial amount of their income from the processing or use of coal or other coal-related services.
 Furthermore, companies are excluded that manufacture significant components relating to the field of "banned" weapons (e.g., cluster munitions, chemical weapons, landmines), or whose corporate governance fails to meet a certain level of quality.
 Derivative instruments that may enable or support speculative deals with food commodities are also excluded from purchase.
-More information on the negative criteria can be found in Appendix 1 "Environmental and/or social criteria".
+More information on the negative criteria can be found in Appendix 1 ("Environmental and/or social criteria").

-The fund is actively managed with reference to the benchmark.
-Such reference to a benchmark does not restrict the fund management's scope of action.
+The fund is actively managed without reference to a benchmark.